Key Points

 Kaizen Events are short, but they are strategies that can be a part of your long-term business strategies.

-An industry example of a Kaizen Event
+An Industry Example of a Kaizen Event

 A record pressing plant has not been meeting quality standards, and they have just gotten the contract to press a large quantity of Adele’s next album.
 There is concern amongst everyone on staff that they will not be able to address whatever process issues are causing the quality dip in time for the album’s release in four months.
-An executive decides to have a Kaizen Event in order to get things on track.
+An executive decides to have a Kaizen Event to get things on track.

-In preparation for the event, it is agreed upon to limit the scope of the event to dealing with this one major issue and not any other issues that there may be in the company.
 It is understood that Kaizen Events that focus on projects that have a timespan of 90-120 days tend to be the most successful, which puts the Adele release date right in line.
-The event will focus on process as opposed to any technological concerns, as this is more straightforward and easier to sort out immediately.
+The event will focus on process as opposed to any technological concerns, as this is more straightforward to sort out immediately.

 It is understood that there need to be no predetermined solutions mapped out and that the team needs to go in with an open mind towards improvements.
 Staff are picked to work on processes that are well-versed in Lean and Six Sigma methodology.
-A facilitator with a background of superior organization and communication skills is picked along with a senior manager.
-This manager’s role is to sponsor the event, secure resources, and remove roadblocks.

 An agenda is developed to cover the necessary topics, the sequence in which they will be covered, and their timing.

 The Kaizen Event is so well-organized that the staff leaves it feeling confident and ready to make the necessary improvements in processes.
-They successfully manage to wrangle their quality control in time for the album release.
+They successfully managed to wrangle their quality control in time for the album release.

 There are some key practices when putting together a Kaizen Event: